ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 > In a secure Rust development, there must not be any use of *unchecked* foreign
 > values of non-robust types.
 >
-> In other words, either Rust translates robust types to non-robust types
+> In other words, either Rust translates robust types into non-robust types
 > through explicit checking or the foreign side offers strong guarantees of the
 > validity of the value.